 But the struggle is always worth it.

-The struggle leads to the joy, growth and being more at peace with ourselves.
+The struggle leads to joy, growth, and being more at peace with ourselves.

 Self-awareness is about personal growth.
 It’s about growing as a person and knowing and trusting yourself.
 Be more self-aware.
 Be your amazing self.